NASA’s MAIA satellite mission will investigate the effects of particulate matter air pollution on human health.

 Particulate matter air pollution is complex, consisting of various sizes and types, and resulting in differing health effects.
 Credit: NASA/JPL-Caltech

-Traditionally, scientists have used monitoring instruments on the ground to accurately measure air pollution exposure.
-One kind uses filters to capture airborne particles that are weighed and analyzed in a lab to calculate the amount of various particles.
-Other instruments use scattering of light or absorption of electrons to generate real-time estimates of particle mass concentration.
-Because PM changes from place to place, a dense array of monitors would be needed to adequately sample an entire city.
+Traditionally, scientists have used monitoring instruments on the ground to measure air pollution exposure.
+One tool uses filters to capture airborne particles that are weighed and analyzed in a lab to calculate the amount of various particles.
+Other instruments detect the scattering of light or absorption of electrons to generate real-time estimates of particle mass concentrations in the air.
+Because particulate matter changes from place to place, a dense array of monitors would be needed to adequately sample an entire city.

 MAIA: Getting the Big Picture on Air Pollution

 Enter MAIA.
-From space, MAIA will acquire data that will be used to generate PM air pollution maps in a globally distributed set of target areas.
-Epidemiologists – public health professionals who study the causes, distribution, and frequency of disease in human populations – will use the maps to conduct health studies to determine which types and sources of PM are most harmful.
+By viewing Earth from space, MAIA data will be used to generate particulate matter air pollution maps in a globally distributed set of target areas.
+Epidemiologists – public health professionals who study the causes, distribution, and frequency of disease – will use the maps to conduct studies to determine which types and sources of particulate matter are most harmful to humans.

-Diner says there’s a growing realization among scientists of the value satellite data bring to the table for studying air pollution.
+Diner says there’s a growing realization among scientists of the value of satellite data for studying air pollution.

 “The obvious way to monitor aerosols near the ground is to install sensors, collect particles and measure their properties,” he said.
 “That can quickly become daunting due to costs and logistical complexities, especially in the developing world.
 In contrast, a satellite can image areas around the world and fill in coverage gaps, but satellite aerosol data only provide indirect inferences about particle composition.”

-To determine the concentrations and chemical composition of these tiny particles, MAIA satellite data will be combined with data from ground instruments and computer models of how chemicals are formed and transported in the atmosphere.
-“This complementarity gives the investigation its strength,” Diner added.
+To determine the concentrations and chemical composition of these tiny particles, MAIA satellite data will be combined with data from ground instruments and with computer models of how chemicals are formed and transported in the atmosphere.
+“This complementary approach gives the investigation its strength,” Diner added.

-"A unique aspect of MAIA is the integration of the experiences and expectations of the public health community who will use the data into the mission's DNA from the outset," said Yang Liu, a professor in the Rollins School of Public Health at Emory University in Atlanta and a MAIA science team member.
+"A unique aspect of MAIA is the integration of the experiences and expectations of the public health community, who will use the data into the mission's DNA from the outset," said Yang Liu, a professor of public health at Emory University in Atlanta and a MAIA science team member.
 "Combining data from the satellite instrument and various ground sensor networks with atmospheric chemistry and statistical models, and generating simulated data prior to launch to engage the user community, will enable a smooth transition from data to applications and maximize MAIA’s societal benefits."

 MAIA Health Studies